Welcome to Lambda Kappa Sigma, Alpha Iota Chapter

 Why should people join?
 What makes your group special?
 What will students gain by being a member?

 Lambda Kappa Sigma provides opportunities to network with Professional and pre-pharmacy students as well as alumni who are upstanding leaders in the profession of pharmacy.
 We also provide varied community service opportunities in the Big Rapids community.
 Each year we host a speaker to discuss various women's health topics,and we are working on having multiple professional event a year.

 Does your group have a fundraising, volunteer, or service initiative?
 Do you consistently work with a non profit organization?

 Project HOPE is our official philanthropy.
 HOPE stands for Health Opportunities for People Everywhere.
 Since 1958, Project HOPE has worked to make health care available for people around the globe.
 They are committed to long-term sustainable health care.
 Their work includes educating health professionals and community health workers, strengthening health facilities, fighting diseases such as TB, HIV/AIDS and diabetes and providing humanitarian assistance through donated medicines, medical supplies and volunteer medical help.

-We raise money for Project HOPE by selling refreshments in the Pharmacy building daily and hosting an annual College of Pharmacy Chili Cook Off.
+We raise money for Project HOPE by selling refreshments and snacks in the Pharmacy building daily and hosting an annual College of Pharmacy Chili Cook Off.
 Please contact a current member if you are interested in participating in either of these events.